-Four graduate communication arts courses are required of all students: COMM 610 (Vocabulary of the Media Critic), COMM 630 (Media and Culture), DGIM 601 (Multimedia Production Tools), and either COMM 620 (Media Research) or COMM 625 (Art in the Era of Mass Communication).
+Four graduate communication arts courses are required of all students: COMM 610 (Vocabulary of the Media Critic), COMM 630 (Media and Culture), or DGIM 601 (Multimedia Production Tools).
 In addition, Master of Arts candidates must take a minimum of 22 elective credits.
 These electives are selected with faculty consultation and approval.
 A spirit of collegiality and mentorship prevails in our graduate program.
 The department reserves the right to require prerequisites and additional coursework when necessary.